-Too much humidity can be a negative thing, especially for hairstyles, make-up, and even breathing.
-But a deficiency of humidity in your home could actually damage some details of your home’s interior.
+Too much humidity can be a negative thing, especially for hairstyles, make-up, and even trying to breathe.
+But a lack of humidity in your home could actually damage some details of your home’s interior.
 Take a look at a few products you may have around your home that a lack of humidity can wreck over time.

 Wood Floors and Wood Furniture

-When humidity increases and decreases it causes wood to expand and shrink, which could cause cracks and weakness in wood furniture.
-The expanding and shrinking also adds to warping or splits in wood flooring.
+When humidity levels rise and fall it causes wood to expand and shrink, which could cause cracks and weakness in wood furniture.
+The expanding and shrinking also contributes to warping or openings in wood flooring.

-That’s right – books need moisture to prevent the pages from turning dry and delicate.
-The dryness can also result in the ink flaking and the covers warping.
-On the other hand, too much moisture could cause book pages to stick together permanently, discoloration, and even mold.
+That’s right – books require moisture to keep the pages from turning dry and delicate.
+The dryness can also cause the ink to flake and the covers to warp.
+On the other hand, excessive moisture could cause book pages to stick together permanently, discoloration, and even mold.

-Too little humidity generates static electricity which can cause problems with the internal components of electronic equipment, such as your LED television, desktop computer, or even your beloved Xbox.
+Too little humidity generates static electricity which can wreak havoc on the internal components of electronic equipment, such as your LED television, desktop computer, or even your beloved gaming console.

-Whether you are collecting wall art or stamps and pictures, make sure your home has well-balanced humidity all year long.
-Increasing and decreasing of humidity can cause postage stamps to become delicate and discolored and can even curl the corners on your pictures.
-A lack of moisture in the air can also make the paint used to produce wall art brittle or cause it to fracture.
+Whether you are collecting paintings or stamps and pictures, make sure your home has well-balanced humidity all year long.
+Increasing and decreasing of humidity can cause postage stamps to turn delicate and discolored and can even coil the corners on your pictures.
+A lack of moisture in the air can also make the paint used to produce artwork brittle or cause it to fracture.

 Do you collect win?
 Or play the piano?
-Humidity matters to you, too.
-A lack of humidity can cause the cork in a fine bottle of wine to split or shrink, potentially destroying your vino.
-Too little humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.
+Humidity is important to you, too.
+To little humidity can cause the cork in a nice bottle of wine to split or shrink, potentially destroying your vino.
+Low humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.

 Want to know if your home has the right amount of humidity?
-Call Komfort Air today for a free in-home comfort analysis to be sure your air isn’t hurting your valuable home.
+Call Komfort Air Service Experts today for a free in-home comfort analysis to be sure your air isn’t hurting your valuable home.